Chromera: In apicomplexan research

-The discovery of Chromera velia and its unique plastid which is similar in origin to the apicoplasts, provides an important link in the evolutionary history of the apicomplexans.
+The discovery of Chromera velia and its unique plastid which is similar in origin to the apicoplasts, also provides an important link in the evolutionary history of the apicomplexans.
 Previous to the description of C. velia, much speculation surrounded the idea of a photosynthetic ancestral lineage for apicomplexan parasites.
 For a step by step history of the characterization of the apicomplexan apicoplast organelle, see for example the web review by Vargas Parada (2010).
+With that said, some Chromera plastid features such as the split psaA is not found in apicomplexans and is clearly a later derived characteristic: a reminder that there is no such thing as an living representation of any ancient ancestor, only its relatives that have retained different characteristics.